jumbosushi/jumbosushi.github.io/_posts/2020-11-08-intro-to-tz-databse.md

 ### zdump

 `zdump` is used to parse TZif files.
-You'll see that these files can't be read by typical commands like `cat`.
+You'll see that these files can't be read by typical commands like `cat`:

 ```
 / # zdump /usr/share/zoneinfo/America/Los_Angeles